1. How can I save more water from what I used last year?

-The cost of filling a pool is based on knowing two factors: the capacity of the pool and the unit cost of water.
+The cost of water for filling swimming pool is based on two factors: the capacity of the pool and the unit cost of the water.
 Each unit of water represents 748 gallons.
-Assume a unit of water costs $1.00.
-If your pool holds 25,000 gallons of water, divide that number by 748 gallons: 25,000 ÷ 748 = 33 units of water.
-Multiply the units of water by the unit cost of water based on the District's 2 tier rate structure:
+The District has a two tiered volumetric rate structure that charges $0.88 per unit for the first 10 units of water and $1.15 per unit of water thereafter.
+If your pool holds 25,000 gallons of water, divide that number by 748 gallons to calculated the number of units your pool holds (25,000 ÷ 748 = 33 units of water).
+Multiply the units of water by the volumetric unit cost of water based on the District's 2 tier rate structure:

 6. Does the District offer rebates?
 How do I obtain one?

 The District does offer rebates for various upgrades.
 Check out the Water Conservation Rebates page for availability.